vmware-archive/gp-r/HomePage.md

 For a hostname where `R_test_require` returned true for all ids, the value in the column `host_result` will be true.
 If on a certain host the package couldn't be loaded, `host_result` will be false.

 ### Installing R packages

+Before installing the packages for PL/R ensure that you are referring to the right R binary in your PATH and also ensure that the environment variable R_HOME is referring to the right location where you installed R. These paths should be identical on all master and segment nodes.

+Some users typically have a separate stand-alone installation of R on just the master node.
+If this is the case with your installation, ensure that this is does not conflict with installation you need for PL/R to run on multiple segments.

 For a given R library, identify all dependent R libraries and each library’s web url.
 This can be found by selecting the given package from the following navigation page: http://cran.r-project.org/web/packages/available_packages_by_name.html